Hellboy Creator Draws Devilman Crossover - NewsBreak

-Devilman Crybaby was fit to bursting with terrifying supernatural creatures which would fit right in with the characters of the Hellboy universe .
-While we have yet to see an official crossover between these two characters, the creator of Hellboy , Mike Mignola , took the opportunity to imagine what it would look like if these two devil hunters were side by side.
-While Devilman might not have a future project to look forward to at present, the demon killer with the big right hand has a new film in the works, Hellboy: The Crooked Man , to get Hellboy fans hyped.
+Devilman Crybaby is filled with terrifying supernatural creatures which makes it fit right in with the characters of the Hellboy universe .
+While we have yet to see an official crossover between these two franchises, the creator of Hellboy , Mike Mignola , took the opportunity to imagine what it would look like if these two devil hunters worked side by side.
+While Devilman might not have a project on the horizon, the demon killer with the big right hand has a new film in the works, Hellboy: The Crooked Man , so Hellboy fans should be hyped.

 A Crooked Man/Devil